 Criminality in Edinburgh

-As we’ve mentioned, criminal activity in Edinburgh isn’t a huge problem.
+As I’ve mentioned, criminal activity in Edinburgh isn’t a huge problem.
 But there are some things you should be wary of.

 Edinburgh, for example, has many beggars.
 It’s very rare that these beggars will cause problems, but they will often ask for money.
 You can offer them money, ignore them, or offer them food and drink.